Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. Check that the BGP peering sessions are established.

         This check will need to be run after all worker node have been rebooted.
-        Ensure that the checks have been run to check BGP peering sessions on the spine switches
+        Ensure that the checks have been run to check BGP peering sessions on the spine switches.

         > Set `SW_ADMIN_PASSWORD` to the `admin` user password for the management switches in the system.
         > `read -s` is used to prevent the password from being written to the screen or the shell history.